Towards a Physics Foundation Model: Results

 \subsection{In-context learning}

-The defining characteristic of a true foundation model is its ability to adapt to new tasks without additional training---a capability that fundamentally distinguishes them from traditional specialized models.
-In language models, this emerges through in-context learning, where models leverage prompts to perform tasks never explicitly seen during training \citep{brownLanguageModelsAre2020}.
-To investigate our research question \textbf{Q2}, whether GP\textsubscript{hy}T exhibits similar emergent capabilities for physics, we designed increasingly challenging generalization experiments: First, we evaluated the model on systems with modified boundary conditions completely absent from the training data.
+The defining characteristic of a true foundation model is its ability to adapt to new tasks without additional training -- a capability that fundamentally distinguishes foundation models from traditional specialized approaches.
+In language models, this emerges through in-context learning, where models leverage prompts to perform tasks never explicitly seen during training ~\citep{brownLanguageModelsAre2020}.
+To investigate our research question \textbf{Q3}, whether GP\textsubscript{hy}T exhibits similar emergent capabilities for physics, we designed increasingly challenging generalization experiments.
+First, we evaluated the model on systems with modified boundary conditions that were completely absent from the training data.
 Second, we pushed the boundaries further by presenting entirely novel physical phenomena, including supersonic flows and turbulent radiative layers never encountered during training.
-These experiments probe whether the model has learned transferable physical principles rather than memorizing dataset-specific patterns.
+These experiments probe whether the model has learned transferable physical principles rather than merely memorizing dataset-specific patterns.

-The quantitative results are summarized in Table \ref{tab:in-context-results}, with qualitative examples shown in Figure \ref{fig:in-context} and Section \ref{sec:si-generalization} in the Appendix.
-For incompressible flow around obstacles, introducing a new "open" boundary condition, where mass is not conserved, results in an average MSE nearly identical to the MSE achieved on the "known" symmetric system.
-Even more striking is the result for the chaotic Euler system, where the open boundary variant achieves the same accuracy compared to the known periodic system.
-Thus, GP\textsubscript{hy}T successfully infers new boundary conditions from the prompt without the need for finetuning.
+The quantitative results are summarized in Figure~\ref{fig:in-context}.
+Additionally, predictions from all models are visualized in Appendix \ref{sec:si-rollout-novel}.
+Overall, GP\textsubscript{hy}T outperforms all other foundation models on the crucial long-horizon predictions.
+Notably, it is the only model that remains below an NMSE of 1, which is the threshold beyond which predicting the simple mean of the image would yield higher accuracy.
+The visualizations in the Appendix show that GP\textsubscript{hy}T and UNet, as the more general models, maintain greater stability and avoid diverging predictions.
+Figure~\ref{fig:in-context}b presents the same data split into systems with novel boundary conditions (top) and completely novel physical systems (bottom).
+For incompressible flow around obstacles and the complex Euler shockwaves with new boundary conditions, our model significantly outperforms the baselines.
+This demonstrates that GP\textsubscript{hy}T successfully infers new boundary conditions from the prompt alone, without requiring fine-tuning.